blurgyy/dt/testroot/README.md

 ## File hierarchy

-- Directory `configs` contains config files for testing
+- Directory `configs` contains config files for testing.
+- Directory `items` contains items to be manipulated by `dt` during tests.